samfitgen/trgen/docs/Triathlete-Half_Distance_Triathlon-High_Volume.md

 **Description**:

-> 10min up to Easy-Moderate (RPE 6) to warm up, then run steadily, Moderate-
+> 10min up to Easy-Moderate, RPE6 to warm up, then run steadily, Moderate-Hard,
-> Hard, RPE8 3 times for 15 minutes each and recovering at an Easy, RPE2 pace
+> RPE8 3 times for 15 minutes each and recovering at an Easy, RPE2 pace for 5
-> for 5 minutes between each; run 10min Easy, RPE 4 to cool down for a about of
+> minutes between each; run 10min Easy, RPE4 to cool down for a about of 75
-> 75 minutes of running.
+> minutes of running.

 ### Thursday